thenexthub/AppCode/Sources/AppCode/AppCode.docc/Examples.md

 SCUI_DEFAULT_BACKEND=Gtk3Backend code-bundler run ExampleToRun
 ```

-These examples may also be run using SwiftPM.
+These examples may also be run using CodiraPM.
 However, resources may not be loaded as expected, and features such as deep linking may not work.
 You also won't be able to run the examples on iOS or tvOS using this method.

 ```sh
 # Non-recommended method